thefifthagreement/jedha-fs-s8-project/sms spam detector/README.md

 into a matrix.

 Using a train test split with a test size of 33%, the Naive Bayes classifier does quite well:

+## Classification report using the predictions on the test set
 ```
               precision    recall  f1-score   support